HSC Francisco

 HSC Francisco is a high-speed catamaran built by Incat in Hobart, Tasmania.
 Powered by liquefied natural gas, she is currently the fastest passenger ship in service, reaching a speed of 58 knots.
 Propulsion is by two GE LM2500 gas turbines, coupled with two Wärtsilä water-jets.

 The catamaran is owned and operated by Argentine-Uruguayan ferry company Buquebus.
-Francisco plies the 146 nmi sea route between Buenos Aires and Montevideo.
+Francisco plies the 146 nmi sea route between Buenos Aires and Montevideo, in around two hours and 45 minutes.

 HSC Francisco is named after Pope Francis.